Arak (character): Adventures

-After the first issue, Arak goes on to other Conan-like adventures similar to those of another major DC-created fantasy hero, Travis Morgan (The Warlord).
+After the first issue, Arak goes on to other Conan-like adventures similar to those of another major DC-created fantasy hero, Warlord.
 He becomes an ally of Carolus Magnus (a.k.a.
 Charlemagne) and befriends several of his knights.
 He enters a relationship with Valda the Iron Maiden.
 After a time, he leaves his Court on a mission to the Pope; from there he sets off in search of his destiny.

 Arak encounters many creatures and races from myth and legend, gods, heroes and demons.
 At one point, he dies and encounters his father, He-No, who explains his origin and offers him a place at his side.
 Arak refuses, wanting to find the remaining fragments of his tribe (now wandering across North America, seeking a new home).
 In anger, He-No returns his son to his body - but gives him a single feather from his enormous Headdress of Power.
 From this point on, Arak gains the ability to see spirits and a resistance to magic.
 He becomes a shaman, although he still concentrates the majority of his skills on his warrior training.
 Eventually, he bids farewell to his friends and sails from Japan across the Pacific back to North America.
 He finds his people and leads them to an island off the West coast of Canada where they remain at peace.
 On his deathbed, his father appears to him, tells him he loves him, and leaves a mystic cloak for a descendant who he promises will aid the world when they need it the most.
 Arak/Bright-Sky-After-Storm dies happy.